-Visit the Thomas Cole National Historic Site year round.
-See schedule for seasonal highlights: www.thomascole.org/visit.
+The hours of the Thomas Cole National Historic Site vary by season.
+For details see: www.thomascole.org/visit.
 The grounds are open every day for free from dawn to dusk.
 Keep in touch on Instagram, Facebook and YouTube at @thomascolesite.